johnwparent/test-spack-smoke-repo/README.md

 Testing - Validates the software built and installed actually runs

 Each of these higher level tasks exercises many more atomic sections of Spack that are well covered by our unit tests.
 The purpose served by this test is to validate the integration and compatibility of each of these more atomic components (hence, integration testing :) )

 ### Roadmap for future Tests

 Build systems - Expand beyond CMake

 Platforms - Platform specific tests

 Architectures - Arch specific tests

 Urls - different types of URLs to fetch from

 Configs - different config setups

 Repos - More complex repo setups

-Packages - Packages doing more complex things, packages that depend on each other, virtuals, etc Libs and executables - test all types
+Packages - Packages doing more complex things, packages that depend on each other, virtuals, etc

+Libs and executables - test all types

-Modueles - test usage of modules
+Modules - test usage of modules

 #### MPI